hopolapopola/hopolapopola/README.md

 - 🔢 I do coding things for fun sometimes
 - 🔭 I’m currently working on being a vtuber (pls [follow](https://www.youtube.com/channel/UCGe25s-CAhX_8E2lwfaA30A))
 - 😤 I know a little bit of python, java, (bash) shell scripting
-- 💬 Ask me about arch.
-I use arch, btw
+- 💬 I have a blog⁉️ blog.arachnid.pink
 - ⚡ Fun fact: I can speak 4 languages to some level of competency (English, Romanian, German, Japanese - in order)